 Patients who have been exposed to asbestos may wish to speak with their physician regarding the risks and benefits of osteopontin testing or the participation in a clinical trial further evaluating screening measures for this disease.
-Two sources of information regarding clinical trials include the National Cancer Institute (cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding clinical trials include the National Cancer Institute (cancer.gov).

 Reference: Pass HI, Lott D, Lonardo F, et al. Asbestos exposure, pleural mesothelioma, and serum osteopontin levels.
 New England Journal of Medicine.
 2005;353:1564-1573.